ARVO Foundation Travel Grants

 NIHR Moorfields Biomedical Research Centre Travel Grant recognizes investigators who reside and conduct research in England.

-Overseas Chinese Association for Vision and Eye Research (OCAVER) Travel Grant is given to a member of OCAVER who is enrolled full-time as research assistant or is an undergrad/postgrad student at research university.
+Overseas Chinese Association for Vision and Eye Research (OCAVER) Travel Grant is given to a member of OCAVER who is enrolled full-time as a research assistant or is an undergraduate/postgraduate student at a research university.

 David R. Pepperberg Memorial Travel Grant is given in memory of David R. Pepperberg, PhD, FARVO, a beloved vision scientist whose work focused on the molecular and cellular mechanisms of light and dark adaptation in retinal photoreceptors.
 The award is presented to authors at the career level of earning a doctorate, a medical student or postdoctoral fellow in the area of basic research on photoreceptors and/or novel treatments to prevent retinal degeneration.